djv007/namaste-react/notes.md

     lazy loading : we are creating a separate vertical for grocery delivery in our app which will be lazily loaded lazy : is a function given by react , if we use it without suspense we will not be able to see the comp as its async Suspense : is a comp given bre React

+### Episode 10 : jo dikhta hai vo bikta hai
+  1 .
+Multiple ways to add css
+    a . normal css
+    b . saas/scss : with some super powers : not used in prod ready apps - not recommended c . styled components : big companies use this way  styled-components.com d . material UI , chakra ui , bootstarp : ways to style app material UI : has inbuilt comp like Button e . ant-design

+    tailwind css : is session me hoga

+    Tailwind CSS : Rapidly build webistes without leaving HTML go to Tailwind webiste as we are using parcel click on "COnfigurayions" then "Parcel" and follow the steps .postcssrc : is used by Parcel to understand tailwinds

+    install Tailwind css extension in vs code - wil give suggestions Tailwind has initial learning curve but it's good

+    # to give exact hard coded values use [] like
+    className = 'p-4 m-4 w-[200px]' will give 200 px hard coded width

+    Dark mode ke liye use : dark :

+    ################# BUG IN Tailwind extension : Sometimes it doesn't give suggestions , then use ctl + space bar key

+    CONS of TAIlwind CSS :
+    1 . initial high learning curve
+    2 .
+Code looks less readable .If styles are very specific , then a lot of css is needed - although tailwind provides built in elements

+    PROS :
+    1 .
+Tailwind is very light weight .
+Our bundler parcel will only import those classes from tailwind which are used in our app . classes are like margin , padding etc ex : even if we are using m-4 100 times in our project, we will have that only 1 time in code 2 .

+### Episode 11 : Data is the new oil :
+    1 .